8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 This is just what Maddy Brown from Spacer did to improve their customer service efforts.

-By checking in on these sites, you’ll be able to develop an average review rating from truly unbiased feedback.
+By checking in on these sites, you’ll be able to develop an average review rating from truly unbiased customer feedback.

 5. Increase customer advocacy